vtjoeh/_macro_management/README.md

 # _macro_management
 Allows for turning off and on macros from the touch panel for Cisco video devices.
-This is mainly helpful for developers who have too many macros running on their devices and forget about it in the middle of a call.
+This is helpful for developers who have too many macros running on their devices and forget about it in the middle of a call.

 Note: Turning off and on macros restarts the macro engine, just like from the web browser.